On phase change and latent heat models in metal additive manufacturing process simulation: Discretization and algorithm of heat integration scheme

-\paragraph{Enthalpy-based interpolation} In the case of isothermal phase change, the definition of liquid fraction based on temperature as in~\eqref{eq:mm_liquid_fraction} will not work.
-A temperature-based parameter interpolation would still be possible based on a definition of solidus and liquidus temperature $T_s<T_m$ and $T_l>T_m$ as numerical regularization values rather than physically meaningful values.
-However, as a more consistent alternative approach the following formulation can be derived by rearranging~\eqref{eq:mm_heatint_intermediate_temp} to read

-The fraction on the left-hand side is very similar to the liquid fraction~\eqref{eq:mm_liquid_fraction}.
-Thus, we may also interpret the right-hand side as a representation of the liquid fraction $g_j$ of node $j$, i.e.
+\begin{remark} Now that the details of the HI scheme have been introduced, the enthalpy-based liquid fraction~\eqref{eq:enth_based_liquid_fraction} used for parameter interpolation in Section~\ref{sec:temp_dep_params} can be further specified.
+For node $k$ it reads

-which is guaranteed to be bounded between $[0,1]$ due to the limiting condition~\eqref{eq:mm_heatint_limiting_cond}.
-The liquid fraction in \eqref{eq:mm_heatint_enthaply_liquid_fraction} is no longer formulated in temperatures but rather in latent heat.
-For an isothermal phase change, a change in latent heat directly corresponds to a change in enthalpy.
-Thus, the new fraction \eqref{eq:mm_heatint_enthaply_liquid_fraction} can also be thought of as an enthalpy-dependent liquid fraction.
-All other parts of the interpolation procedure \eqref{eq:mm_phase_interpolation} remain unchanged.
-In the numerical examples, this liquid fraction based on latent heat will be employed in combination with the isothermal HI scheme.
-All schemes employing a finite phase change interval $[T_s;T_l]$, will use the temperature-based parameter interpolation with liquid fraction \eqref{eq:mm_liquid_fraction}.
+In the numerical examples of the following section, this liquid fraction based on latent heat will be employed in combination with the isothermal HI scheme.
+All latent heat schemes employing a finite phase change interval $[T_s;T_l]$, will use the temperature-based parameter interpolation with liquid fraction~\eqref{eq:mm_liquid_fraction}. \end{remark}